- Financial Aid

 In addition to classroom and laboratory instruction, each program emphasizes learning experiences at health and public service settings in the community.
 This extensive training at clinical, pre-hospital, laboratory, or child care affords students a unique opportunity to develop the specialized skills required for employment in a health or public service profession.

 An individual desiring training in a health or public service program should have a background in chemistry, biology, science, mathematics, and Social/Behavioral Sciences.
 The applicant to an area of study in this division should become familiar with the selection criteria and application deadlines for the specific program.
-People interested in a health or public service career are advised that professional licensure, certification, employment, or admission to clinical/work experience sites may be denied to anyone who has been convicted of a felony or other crime involving moral turpitude.
+People interested in a health or public service career are advised that professional licensure, certification, employment, or admission to clinical/work experience sites may be denied to anyone who has been convicted of a felony or other crimes involving moral turpitude.

 Because of rapid changes in workplace technologies, certain technical courses will “time out” after five years and must be repeated for graduation.
 Exceptions must be approved by the department chairperson.

-All courses with the following prefixes DEN, EMS, MLT, NUR, RAD, SAB, SON, SUR, VET, MED, PBT, and PHM are designated as five year “time out” courses and must have been completed within five years of graduation.
+All courses with the following prefixes DEN, EMS, MLT, RAD, SAB, SON, SUR, VET, MED, PBT, and PHM are designated as five year “time out” courses and must have been completed within five years of graduation.